yandex-cloud/terraform-provider-yandex/docs/resources/serverless_container.md

 * `id` - (Required) Secret's id
 * `version_id` - (Required) Secret's version id
 * `key` - (Required) Secret's entries key which value will be stored in environment variable
-* `environment_variable` - (Required) Container's environment variable in which secret's value will be stored
+* `environment_variable` - (Required) Container's environment variable in which secret's value will be stored.
+Must begin with a letter (A-Z, a-z).

 ---